“Wait, carbs are okay?”

-The fiber you get from eating carbs is important in another way.
-While it isn’t used to produce energy directly, it feeds the “good” bacteria in your gut.
-This bacteria uses the fiber to manufacture fatty acids which can be used as energy.
+The fiber you get from eating carbs is also important to good health.
+While it isn’t used to produce energy directly, it feeds the “good” bacteria in your gut, which uses the fiber to manufacture fatty acids that can be used as energy.

-Your body knows what it needs.
-Carb cravings are a message.
+I always tell clients that their body will know what it needs.
+Carb cravings are a message that we should listen to!
 Unfortunately, sometimes we only receive part of the message (I want carbs) without the important add on (the complex variety, please).

 Simple (also known as “refined”) carbs are much different than complex (“whole”) carbs.
 It’s all about how natural they are.
 Whole carbs, as the name suggests, haven’t been processed and still have all the natural fiber.
 Refined carbs, on the other hand, have typically been ultra processed, and the natural fiber has been removed or altered.

 Refined carbs create blood sugar spikes and crashes that can lead to excess hunger, overeating and food cravings.
-And to top it all off, they have little to no actual nutritional value.
-Couple that with the added sugars, also known to negatively impact health, and there are a lot of good reasons to avoid simple carbs as much as possible.
+And on top of that, they have little to no actual nutritional value.
+Couple that with the added sugars that also negatively impact health, and there are a lot of good reasons to avoid simple carbs as much as possible.

 Natural, complex carbohydrates are a different story.
 They’re packed with fiber and essential nutrients, and don’t impact blood sugar levels in the same negative ways.

 Because humans are all unique individuals, it’s impossible to say that one specific dietary pattern is the best for everyone.
 While there is certainly evidence to support that some things are best avoided, the truth is that there are so many factors that can impact the food choices you should make to maintain optimal health.